dret/webconcepts/concepts/media-type/text/plain.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/text/plain"
 title:         "Media Type: text/plain"
+concept-name:  Media Type
+concept-value: text/plain
 description: "This memo updates the text/plain media type defined in RFC 2046  by defining URI fragment identifiers for text/plain MIME entities.
 This makes it possible to refer to parts of a text/plain MIME entity.
 Such parts can be identified by either character position or range, or by line position or range.
 Integrity checking information can be added to a fragment identifier to make it more robust, enabling applications to detect changes of the entity."
 ---